Leader Election Problem Versus Pattern Formation Problem: Equivalence for with chirality

-\begin{lemma} In $CORDA$, assuming a cohort of $n \geq 4$ robots having chirality and devoid of any kind of sense of direction, if the leader election problem is solvable, then the pattern formation problem is solvable. \end{lemma}
+\begin{lemma} In $CORDA$, assuming a group of $n \geq 4$ robots having chirality and devoid of any kind of sense of direction, if $LEP$ is solvable, then $APFP$ is solvable. \end{lemma}

-The proof of Lemma~\ref{lem:result4} is mainly based on the existence of a protocol allowing to form an arbitrary target pattern if initially the robots are in a configuration allowing the robots to deterministically elect a leader.
-Such a configuration is called a \emph{leader configuration}.
+The remainding of this section is devoted to prove Lemma~\ref{lem:result4} by providing a protocol that forms an arbitrary target pattern assuming that, initially the robots are in a \emph{leader configuration}, wherein the robots are able to deterministically elect a leader.

-\begin{definition}[Leader configuration] A configuration allowing the robots to deterministically elect a leader is called a leader configuration. \end{definition}